egaumer/torah/exodus/pkudei.md

 Jesus laid all of his glory aside.
 He left heaven and came to earth and took the form of a man.

 When the High Priest was out in front of the people, he was dressed in the same colors as inside the Holy Place.
-He represented God to the people.
-But when he went before God, he stripped off the things that would make him appear holy and represented the people before God.
+He represented _God_ to the people.
+But when he went before _God_, he stripped off the things that would make him appear holy and represented the people before _God_.

 Just a note on the stones on the Ephod.
 There is a lot of symbolism in the stones.
 The stones are inscribed with each tribe, but they are grouped together symbolizing unity.
 However, there are two large stones on the shoulders that seem to be a prophetic statement that although Israel is one, they will be divided.
 Four hundred years from this point, there will be a civil war that will lead Israel to be split the tribes into two kingdoms.